Harmful algal bloom: Recreation and tourism

 The hazards which accompany harmful algal blooms have hindered visitors' enjoyment of beaches and lakes in places in the U.S. such as Florida, California, Vermont, and Utah.
 Persons hoping to enjoy their vacations or days off have been kept away to the detriment of local economies.
 Lakes and rivers in North Dakota, Minnesota, Utah, California and Ohio have had signs posted warning about the potential of health risk.

 Similar blooms have become more common in Europe, with France among the countries reporting them.
 In the summer of 2009, beaches in northern Brittany became covered by tonnes of potentially lethal rotting green algae.
 A horse being ridden along the beach collapsed and died from fumes given off by the rotting algae.

 The economic damage resulting from lost business has become a serious concern.
-According to one report in 2016, the four main economic impacts from harmful algal blooms come from damage to human health, fisheries, tourism and recreation, and the cost of monitoring and management of area where blooms appear.
+According to a 2016 report, the four main economic impacts from harmful algal blooms come from damage to human health, fisheries, tourism and recreation, and the cost of monitoring and management of area where blooms appear.
 EPA estimates that algal blooms impact 65 percent of the country's major estuaries, with an annual cost of $2.2 billion.
 In the U.S. there are an estimated 166 coastal dead zones.
 Because data collection has been more difficult and limited from sources outside the U.S., most of the estimates as of 2016 have been primarily for the U.S.

 In port cities in the Shandong Province of eastern China, residents are no longer surprised when massive algal blooms arrive each year and inundate beaches.
 Prior to the Beijing Olympics in 2008, over 10,000 people worked to clear 20,000 tons of dead algae from beaches.
-In 2013 another bloom in China, thought to be its largest ever, covered an area of 7,500 square miles, and was followed by another in 2015 which blanketed an even greater 13,500 square miles.
+In 2013, another bloom in China, thought to be its largest ever, covered an area of 7,500 square miles, and was followed by another in 2015 which blanketed an even greater 13,500 square miles.
 The blooms in China are thought to be caused by pollution from untreated agricultural and industrial discharges into rivers leading to the ocean.